MBrouns/Zipfs-Law-and-city-development/docs/formalization.md

 				- Between 30 and 55 -> Long distance
 				- Between 55 - 68 -> Long distance
 - Does:
-	- Move
+	- Move, based on:
 		- If household has not moved for past x years
 		- Household moves to city with highest attractiveness if it is higher than resistance
-	- progress in life stage
+	- Progress in life stage, defined as:
 		- If member with age between 16-22:
 			- remove member from household and spawn new household
 		- If household size is 1 and age of member is 20-25: